savoirfairelinux/building-inclusive-open-source-software/docs/B-WDU.md

-# 🫂 C-WDU We are all disabled and unique : accessibility, plurality and intersectionality
+# 🫂 B-WDU We are all disabled and unique : accessibility, plurality and intersectionality

 >**💡 In this module, we will explore the concepts of intersectionality and inclusiveness and it’s use in software development**